Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Experimental validation

-For each data source, we started with the default setting and gradually added more simplifications.
-For example, in the fourth scenario, we not only used the simplification ``Known SOC" but also applied the simplification ``More relevant data" and ``Fixed OCV curve".
-In other words, in Table \ref{error}, within each group, the difficulty of the estimation becomes gradually lower from top to bottom.
-Specifically, for experimental data, "More relevant data" means that the OCV curve we used came from the same cell that we were validating on (note that by default, the OCV curve came from the data of all the other cells besides the cell that we were validating on); "Fixed OCV curve" means that we stopped updating the OCV curve as we updated the SOH estimation, and always used the OCV curve corresponding to the true SOH; "Known SOC" means that we assume that we used the true SOC instead of the estimated SOC when estimating the SOH.
-For simulation data, "Known capacitor voltage" means that the true value of the capacitor voltage before entering the relaxation, which was previously assumed to be $R_2I$, is known; "No voltage noise" means that the measurement voltage noise is set to zero, "Fixed RC parameter" means that the RC parameters in the simulation become constants instead of variables that change as SOC changes; "More accurate dV/dt" means that fewer points (two points instead of fifty points) are used in the linear regression to fit dV/dt.
-The meaning of "Fixed OCV curve" and "Known SOC" for simulation data are the same as for experimental data.
+We started with the default setting for each data source and gradually added more simplifications.
+For example, in the fourth scenario, we not only used the simplification ``Known SOC'' but also applied the simplification ``More relevant data'' and ``Fixed OCV curve''.
+In other words, within each group in Table \ref{error}, the difficulty of the estimation becomes gradually less from top to bottom.
+Specifically, for experimental data, ``More relevant data'' means that the OCV curve we used came from the same cell that we validating on (note that by default, the OCV curve came from the data of all the other cells besides the cell that we were validating on). ``Fixed OCV curve'' means that we stopped updating the OCV curve as we updated the SOH estimation, and always used the OCV curve corresponding to the true SOH. ``Known SOC'' means that we assume that we used the actual SOC instead of the estimated SOC when estimating SOH.
+For simulation data, ``Known capacitor voltage'' means that the actual value of the capacitor voltage before entering the relaxation, which was previously assumed to be $R_2 I$, is known. ``No voltage noise'' means that the measurement voltage noise is set to zero. ``Fixed RC parameter'' means that the RC parameters in the simulation become constants instead of SOC-dependent variables. ``More accurate dV/dt'' means that fewer points (two points instead of fifty points) are used in the linear regression to fit dV/dt.
+The meaning of ``Fixed OCV curve'' and ``Known SOC'' for simulation data is the same as for the experimental data.